sk2282/ECE3400_Team8/ethics.md

 * Helps to solve the caregiver employment shortage
 * Family members and loved ones can spend more meaningful time with the elderly because the robot can be delegated for the more mundane tasks they would normally have to do.
 * Adequate but also consistent care that may not be provided by a human.
 Care can be provided 24/7 unlike by a personal caregiver.
 [Source](http://www.businessinsider.com/robot-caregivers-for-the-elderly-10-years-away-2017-8)
+* Elderly can feel more independent, knowing they're using a machine instead of human caregivers to increase their quality of life.
 ###### *Should consider the relative value of an outcome to different stake holders*
-* The most people end up happy in this situation because the elderly has the time to social with family and friends while also getting quality care
+* The most people end up happy in this situation because the elderly has the time to socialize with family and friends while also getting quality care

 #### 4. Ask what would happen if the action were a policy for all similar situations.
 ##### First example often turns into a standard.
 So consider what would happen immediately if these actions were to be implemented